hanspoo/vite-env-react-demo/README.md

 go to
 http://localhost:4200/

-The variable is empty.
+You will see the variable empty.

-move the file .env.development to the app folder:
+Move the file .env.development to the app folder:

 ```
 mv .env.development apps/app1/
 ```

-And it will work.
+And it will work !

+Hope it helps.